laichaoyi/masshelper/README.md

 ## 💽 Installation

-Download Mac OS or Windows version from [GitHub Releases](https://heavyrain.vip) and install it.
+Download Mac OS or Windows version from [Mass Helper App](https://heavyrain.vip) and install it.